Michéle Clarke: Parliamentary career

 By February 2022, Clarke had been promoted to Shadow Minister of Health, succeeding Siviwe Gwarube, who left the position after she was elected deputy chief whip of the DA caucus in December 2021.
 She now serves on the Portfolio Committee on Health.
 Clarke is opposed to the National Health Insurance Bill which she has said will be "another SOE".

+Clarke was re-elected to the National Assembly in the 2024 general election.
+Her tenure as Shadow Minister came to an end when the DA announced that it had entered into a coalition agreement with the ANC.

 Personal life

 Clarke lives in Germiston with her husband.
 She has two children, a daughter and a son.
 Clarke holds a paralegal certificate.

-Her sister is Tania Campbell, who has been the Mayor of Ekurhuleni since November 2021, despite briefly being out of office in October 2022.
+Her sister is Tania Campbell, who is the former mayor of Ekurhuleni.